ProfessionalWiki/SimpleBatchUpload/README.md

 ```
 ## Usage

+There are four ways to upload files using this extension:
 * Go to _Special:BatchUpload_ to get a plain upload page
 * Go to _Special:BatchUpload/Foo_ to get an upload page that sets `{{Foo}}` as
   the wikitext of the uploaded file's page